syntaxfest/syntaxfest.github.io/syntaxfest21/index.md

 **IMPORTANT**
 > SyntaxFest will take place on Gather, a great platform for which we gladly pay a (small) fee per day per participant; the organisers are happy to offer free registrations within the limits of the budget to anyone wishing to attend who cannot (for some reason) get funded by their institution.
-Please don't hesitate to contact us!

 -----